bassa-ops/Apple-Analysis-Project-/README.md

 •	Apple's Carbon Footprint: A Deep Dive into Environmental Initiatives In a recent report released by Apple, we delve into the data to analyze their environmental efforts and the likelihood of success in achieving their ambitious carbon-neutral goal.
 Let's break it down:
-•	Emission Overview: The report provides insights into how much carbon emissions occurred in each year relative to their product releases.
+•	**Emission Overview:** The report provides insights into how much carbon emissions occurred in each year relative to their product releases.
-•	Carbon Removal: We also explore the substantial steps Apple has taken in removing CO2 from the atmosphere.
+•	**Carbon Removal:** We also explore the substantial steps Apple has taken in removing CO2 from the atmosphere.
-•	Data Visualization: A bar chart comparison illustrates how Apple's emissions align with the yearly total emissions, offering a visual perspective.
+•	**Data Visualization:** A bar chart comparison illustrates how Apple's emissions align with the yearly total emissions, offering a visual perspective.
-•	Aggregate Emissions by Descriptions: Top 3 Emission by Scope-3  How they Achieve: Understanding Scope: The report distinguishes emissions into three scopes: direct emissions (Scope 1), indirect emissions (Scope 2), and other indirect emissions related to products (Scope 3).
+•	**Aggregate Emissions by Descriptions:** Top 3 Emission by Scope-3
+**How they Achieve:Understanding Scope:** The report distinguishes emissions into three scopes: direct emissions (Scope 1), indirect emissions (Scope 2), and other indirect emissions related to products (Scope 3).
 Our data analysis reveals that Scope 3, tied to product use and transport, is where a significant portion of indirect emissions occur.
 Apple must address this to meet their carbon-neutral commitment..
   Can They Free Mother Earth from CO2?